Game Licence Applications

 Who Needs a Game Licence

-Any person wishing to take deer, wild duck, muttonbird, wallaby, brown quail or pheasant during the gazetted open seasons will require a licence.
-Game licences are for recreational hunting within prescribed seasons.
+Any person wishing to recreationally hunt deer, wild duck, muttonbird, wallaby, brown quail or pheasant during the gazetted open seasons in Tasmania will require a game licence.

-All persons aged eighteen years and older who wish to take deer, duck, wallaby, brown quail and pheasant will require a current firearms licence.
+All persons aged eighteen years and older, who wish to take deer, duck, wallaby, brown quail or pheasant will require a current firearms licence.
 Current firearm licences issued from all Australian states or territories will be accepted.

-If an applicant is purchasing a game licence for deer then the Tasmanian Minor permit or firearm licence must have a Category B endorsement.
+If an applicant is purchasing a game licence for deer then the Tasmanian Minor's permit or firearm licence must have a Category B endorsement.

-All applicants must provide their current firearm's licence details when purchasing a game licence if a firearm is required for the species type being purchased.
-A game licence is only valid in conjunction with a current firearm's licence (not applicable to muttonbird licences).
+All applicants must provide their current firearms licence details when purchasing a game licence if a firearm is required for the species type being purchased.
+A game licence is only valid in conjunction with a current firearms licence (not applicable to muttonbird game licences).